Theatre of Cruelty (short story)

 It has since been made available on the Internet along with dozens of translations by fans, with Pratchett having stated, "I don't want to see it distributed in print anywhere but don't mind people downloading it for their own enjoyment."

 The story involves both the Ankh-Morpork City Watch and a parallel of Punch and Judy.

+Plot

 A murder has been committed: a street entertainer, found apparently battered to death with a very small blunt object, on him bite marks from a very small crocodile.
 Investigating the incident in his typically direct manner, Carrot Ironfoundersson discovers the death was an accident, the man having choked on a swazzle.
 It emerges that the entertainer had invented a parallel, live-action version of Punch and Judy, using — and abusing — a troupe of gnomes as the live cast.
 Carrot asserts that such brutal theatre could never find favour in Ankh-Morpork: "That's not the way to do it".